Space-bounded quantum state testing via space-efficient quantum singular value transformation: Preliminaries

 \subsection{Polynomial approximation via averaged Chebyshev truncation}

-We begin by defining Chebyshev polynomials, and then introduce Chebyshev truncation and averaged Chebyshev truncation, with the latter being known as the \textit{de La Vall\'ee Poussin partial sum}.
-These concepts are essential to our space-efficient quantum singular value transformation techniques (space-efficient QSVT, \Cref{sec:space-efficient-QSVT}).
-We recommend \cite[Chapter 3]{Rivlin90} for a comprehensive review of Chebyshev series and Chebyshev expansion.
+We begin by defining Chebyshev polynomials and then introduce Chebyshev truncation and averaged Chebyshev truncation, with the latter commonly known as the \textit{de La Vall\'ee Poussin partial sum}.
+These concepts are essential to our space-efficient quantum singular value transformation techniques (space-efficient QSVT, see \Cref{sec:space-efficient-QSVT}).
+For a comprehensive review of Chebyshev series and Chebyshev expansion, we refer the reader to~\cite[Chapter 3]{Rivlin90}.